 Gaming together could prove to be a great bonding experience for co-workers, and that’s ultimately good for your business.
 It’s very important to have fun at work and develop friendships among fellow workers.
-This activity could effectively help your workers to be more creative, productive, and hopefully happier and stress free, too.
+This activity could effectively help your workers to be more creative, productive, and hopefully happier and stress-free, too.

 Besides all the therapeutic, cognitive and social values, certain video games assist to train us for the modern business world.
 Think of a situation, if your job is of resource allocation, and if the reserves that you’re overseeing in StarCraft were dollars?
-What will you do if your multiplayer opponents were an analogue of your real-world competitors?
+What will you do if your multiplayer opponents were an analog of your real-world competitors?

 Things you come across while playing games can be real life representation of challenges we face.
-The approaches and techniques we often use when we have to win a game; can also be employed in similar circumstances while doing our work at office.
+The approaches and techniques we often use when we have to win a game; can also be employed in similar circumstances while doing our work at the office.

 Professor Jeffrey Goldstein carried out an experiment to check whether gaming does encompass a positive impact on an employee’s performance or not.
-For the experiment he got two teams onboard –
+For the experiment, he got two teams onboard –